zephyrproject-rtos/zephyr/boards/gd/gd32f450v_start/doc/index.rst

 allows flash programming and debugging over USB.
 There is also a SWD header (JP100) which can be used with tools like Segger J-Link.

 #.
-Build the Zephyr kernel and the :ref:`hello_world` sample application:
+Build the Zephyr kernel and the :zephyr:code-sample:`hello_world` sample application:

    .. zephyr-app-commands::
       :zephyr-app: samples/hello_world